class ApolloClient

 Functions

-This watches the cache store of the according to the options specified and returns an ObservableQuery.
-We can subscribe to this ObservableQuery and receive updated results through a observer when the cache store changes.
+This watches the cache store of the query according to the options specified and returns an ObservableQuery.
+We can subscribe to this ObservableQuery and receive updated results through an observer when the cache store changes.

-Note that this method is not an implementation of .
-Rather, it uses Apollo's store in order to reactively deliver updates to your results.
+Note that this method is not an implementation of GraphQL subscriptions.
+Rather, it uses Apollo's store in order to reactively deliver updates to your query results.

 Note that if the cache does not change, the subscriber will not be notified.